HencoBurger/sirexjs/README.md

 ```

 ##### Validation
 Validation uses [validator](https://www.npmjs.com/package/validator) internally.
-It was modified to be a bit more "compact".<br/>
+It was modified to be a bit more "compact".
 Validation also has the ability to validate nested properties.

 ###### Flat validation